-- Heat 1 tbsp butter and 2 tbsp oil in a deep saute pan over medium-high heat.
+- Heat 1 tablespoon butter and 2 tablespoon oil in a deep saute pan over medium-high heat.
 Sear the chicken on both sides until golden brown, about 5-6 minutes.
 Remove the chicken from the pan and set it aside.

 - Add the garlic cloves and cook for 30 seconds or until aromatic.
 Add the tomato paste and caramelize for 1 minute.

 - Add the chicken back to the pan along with the sherry vinegar, chicken broth, mushrooms, thyme, and bay leaf.
 Cover and bring to a boil.
 Reduce the heat to low and continue to simmer for 10 minutes.

 - Remove the lid and transfer the chicken to a plate.
 Add the sugar to the sauce and increase the heat to medium-high.
 Continue to simmer the braising liquid until it's slightly thickened, about 10 minutes.
 Season the sauce with salt and pepper and pour it over the chicken.
 Serve immediately with crusty bread, mashed potatoes, or rice.

 If you like the Filipino dish, chicken adobo, you'll probably like this vinegar braised chicken with mushrooms dish.
 The idea is similar, cooking chicken in a large quantity of vinegar; however, this version is more Americanized.

 The recipe seems fairly basic but the end result is anything but.
 We have fairly basic ingredients including tomato paste, garlic, onions, and herbs, but we're going to manipulate them to extract as much flavor as possible.

 Start by browning the chicken.
 Dredge the chicken thighs in flour and brown them in a pan with butter and oil.
 You can substitute the chicken thighs for chicken breast but I'm a chicken thigh girl through and through.